Zha0rong/RABID-seq/README.md

 ## Step 1: Convert paired end reads to a single fastq file

-#### Use inDrops script to convert a PE file with R1 cell barcode and R2 Rabies barcode, into a SE file containing cell barcode and UMI in the header and rabies barcode as the read.
+#### Use inDrops script to convert a PE file with R1 cell barcode and R2 Rabies barcode into a SE file containing cell barcode and UMI in the header and rabies barcode as the read.

 An example project.yaml file is provided in input/project.yaml